M-Juhasz/CreateReport_Template/README.md

 * Install dependencies:
 	* python packages - see requirements.txt (or use pip install -r requirements.txt)
 	* download wkhtmltopdf
-* create config.py from config_template.py
+* create config.py from config_template.py (will your contain email credentials, local and smtp configuration)
 * run createreport.py

 ## No License